 - Moreover, children who learned words in this way were found to remember 35% more words than those who were taught the same vocabulary in a crammed manner.

-A possible explanation for this result is that words learned in this way are more likely to be stored in the long-term memory.
+A possible explanation for this result is that words learned in this way are more likely to be stored in the long-term memory, whereas in ‘crammed’ teaching, new words don’t make it beyond the working memory.
+It seems then that just like leading a healthy lifestyle, word learning is a matter of habit formation.
+The key to success is consistency and perseverance, or learning ‘little and often’.

 - Marulis, L. & Neuman, S. 2010.
 ‘The Effects of Vocabulary Intervention on Young Children’s Word Learning: A Meta-Analysis’.
 Review of Educational Research 80(3):300 - 335.